jonmosco/kube-ps1/README.md

 ## Symbols

 The default symbols are UTF8 and should work with most fonts.
-Due to differences in terminal spacing, a 'padding' option is available to provide an extra space after the symbol.
+Due to differences in font and terminal spacing, a `KUBE_PS1_SYMBOL_PADDING` option is available to provide an extra space after the symbol.

 In order to have the OpenShift icon, a patched font that contains the glyph must